PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 - Ensure that all automated tests and checks pass - these should be run automatically on the PR opened above

-- Manually test the local web interface
+- Manually test the web interface.
+At this stage, it should be deployed to dev at https://data-conversion-dev.psdi.ac.uk/ (requires VPN to access), and it can be run locally as well

   - If there have been any changes to the Python backend, run a test that a file can be converted successfully and produces a proper log
   - If there have been any changes to the web frontend, check the appearance of the site to ensure that it looks as desired.
 Test the Accessibility page to ensure that changes there work properly, are saved when requested and apply to other pages